HackerOS-Linux-System/.github/profile/README.md

 ### hl
 Tool for smaller projects/scripts.

-### hackerc
-Compiler for Hacker Lang (to install run hacker unpack hl-addons).

-### hlp
-CLI version of hli (to install run hacker unpack hl-addons)

 ### hli
 A tool for larger projects in hacker lang (in interactive).
+To install it use hacker unpack hl-addons.

 ### bytes
 Library/plugin/source manager from the bytes repository for hacker lang.
+To install it use hacker unpack hl-addons.

 ### hpm
 Community repository - a tool inspired by yay..